Osiris-Team/HBrowser/README.md

 ### Drivers
 Playwright is the default and recommended browser driver to use, since it supports downloads and more of its features were ported to Java.
-Checkout [JG-Browser](https://github.com/Osiris-Team/JG-Browser) for a browser completely written in Java
+Checkout [JG-Browser](https://github.com/Osiris-Team/JG-Browser) for a browser completely written in Java.

 | Name | Version| JS-Engine | Downloads |
 | :-----: | :-----: | :-----: | :-----: